How Common is High-Risk HPV?

 If a patient has any of the risk factors for preeclampsia, including HPV, she must be carefully monitored, and if preeclampsia develops, it is crucial that treatment begins immediately.
 Failure to do this is negligence.
 If this negligence causes injury to the mother or baby, it is medical malpractice.

-Reiter and Walsh ABC Law Centers have been helping families with birth injuries for many years.
-Call our highly skilled attorneys for a free case review, 888-419-2229, live chat us (using the ‘chat’ button to the left of your screen), or use our contact form.
+ABC Law Centers (Reiter & Walsh, P.C.) have been helping families with birth injuries for many years.
+Call our birth injury attorneys for a free case review, 888-419-2229, live chat us (using the ‘chat’ button to the left of your screen), or use our contact form.